petros-d/docs/cloud/ci-cd.md

 ### GitHub Actions

-Use this GitHub Action in a repository that hosts a single Astronomer project created via the Astronomer CLI on `astro dev init`.
+Use this GitHub Action in a repository that hosts a single Astronomer project created via the Astronomer CLI on `astrocloud dev init`.
 To start using the template:

 1. Set the following as [GitHub secrets](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository):